The British School At Rome

 • Applicants must abide by all the regulations of the award and agree to abide by the conditions of residence at the BSR

-• Applicant warrants that they are available to undertake the residency for three months from April to June 2025 and are willing to fund and organize their own travel arrangements.
+• Applicants warrant that they are available to undertake the residency for three months and are willing to fund and organize their own travel arrangements.

-• The selectors’ decision is final and no correspondence will be entered into
+• The selectors’ decision is final and no further correspondence will be considered.

 • The selectors reserve the right to withhold the award if in their opinion the standard of applications is insufficient to warrant awarding